react-native-datetimepicker/datetimepicker/README.md

 #### `style` (`optional`, `iOS only`)

 Sets style directly on picker component.
-By default height of picker is fixed to 216px.
+By default, the picker height is fixed to 216px.

+Please note that by default, picker's text color is controlled by the application theme (light / dark mode).
+In dark mode, text is white and in light mode, text is black.

+This means that eg. if the device has dark mode turned on, and your screen background color is white, you will not see the picker.
+Please use the `Appearance` api to adjust the picker's background color so that it is visible, as we do in the [example App](/example/App.js) or [opt-out from dark mode](https://stackoverflow.com/a/56546554/2070942).

 ```js
 <RNDateTimePicker style={{flex: 1}} />